pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 wrapped value of the same type as its result.

 This gives us the needed flexibility to implement unwrapping.
 Consider a type like `Maybe`.
-If we were able to unwrap values at any point, we'd be in trouble when we come across a `Nothing`.
-If, on the other hand, we were given another wrapped value as our second argument, we can take the reasonable step of not unwrapping anything and simply returning it directly.
+If we were able to unwrap values at any point and return them directly, we'd be in trouble when we come across a `Nothing`.
+If, on the other hand, our type signature says we ourselves have to return a wrapped result, we can take the reasonable step of not unwrapping anything and simply returning another `Nothing`.

 The above type signature ensures that's **always** an option.

 Haskell has no generic function of the type `Monad m => m a -> a`.
 Without that, there is no opportunity for unwrapping something that can't be unwrapped.
-Haskell does have a type called `join` with the signature `Monad m => m (m a) => m a`.
-This is a function that just unwraps a value directly, but because the type signature enforces that the value coming in is doubly-wrapped and the value going out is still wrapped, we can maintain our safety.
+Haskell does have a function called `join` with the signature `Monad m => m (m a) => m a`.
+This is indeed a function that just unwraps a value directly, but because the type signature enforces that the value coming in is doubly-wrapped and the value going out is still wrapped, we can maintain our safety.
 Yay type systems.

 ## Wrapper &rArr; Action, Unwrapping &rArr; Sequencing